d365collaborative/d365fo.tools/docs/Invoke-D365LogicApp.md

 Accept wildcard characters: False
 ```

-### -Email
+### -Payload
-The email address of the receiver of the message that the cmdlet will send
+The data content you want to send to the LogicApp

 ```yaml
 Type: String